IBM-Cloud/secure-file-storage/README.md

 Once the toolchain has completed, the application will be available at `https://secure-file-storage.<your-cluster-ingress-domain>`.

+The toolchain includes a stage named **UNINSTALL (manual)**.
+This stage can only be triggered manually and will remove all resources created by the toolchain (app and services).

 ## Code Structure

 | File | Description |